Te Kahu Tōī, Intensive Wraparound Service with Residential Special School enrolment

-Enrolment at a residential special school provides a targeted, brief programme as part of the wraparound plan.
+Enrolment at a residential specialist school provides a targeted, brief programme as part of the wraparound plan.
 Young people will then transition back to their local school and community with wraparound support.
 Transition occurs when the RSS programme is completed and/or the young person’s goals have been achieved.
-The maximum time for enrolment at one of the three residential special schools is 18 months.
+The maximum time for enrolment at one of the three residential specialist schools is 18 months.

 Who can initiate the process?

-While receiving IWS a parent can request that a young person is enrolled in a residential special school.
+While receiving IWS a parent can request that a young person is enrolled in a residential specialist school.